Genetics Discipline Objectives

 Our goal is to provide you with the educational and research resources you need to help you succeed, not only during your time here, but in your lifelong career as well.
-In your first year, you will have gone through the core curriculum course, laboratory rotations and our program-specific advanced courses.
-The remaining part of the graduate program addresses the portion of the curriculum that has been designed to help you meet the GSBS’s and this Program’s required student competencies.
+In your first year, you will have gone through the core curriculum course, laboratory rotations and our Genetics-specific advanced courses.
+The remaining part of the graduate program addresses the portion of the curriculum that has been designed to help you meet the GSBS’s and this discipline’s required student competencies.
 The GSBS competencies are extensive and you can review them again HERE (Coming soon from a GSBS near you!).

 - Demonstrate mastery of cutting edge research approaches in genetics/genomics;